Kaitlyn, Queen's Square | January 25, 2022

 The app features a collection of digital guides also known as card decks that you can use online and offline to take you step by step through different activities.
 The app features a helpful guide named Magnus.
 Best of all, it’s free to use!

 MagnusCards were designed by a sister to support her brother who lives with autism.
 They started off as pictures she drew by hand and have expanded to be so much more.
 MagnusCards can benefit everyone especially people living with autism spectrum disorder (ASD), ADHD, acquired brain injury, Down syndrome, dementia and other intellectual and cognitive disabilities.

-Idea Exchange’s guides provide guides for many of the things you can do at our branches:
+Idea Exchange’s guides provide guides for many of the activities you can do at our branches:

-There is a brand-new guide to help understand what to expect when you visit Idea Exchange during COVID-19.
+- There is a brand-new guide to help you understand what to expect when you visit Idea Exchange during COVID-19.

 MagnusCards are not just for Idea Exchange they are also available for other businesses, organizations and services in your community such as public transit, the airport, and museums.